vicmiletsky/wp-jshrink/readme.txt

 This is yet another tool which you may either use or not use, it's up to you :)

 == Screenshots ==
-1. Before & after, number of requests significantly reduced
+1. Before & after, number of requests significantly reduced.
+Everything is bundled into one file except modernizr because it's in head, jquery because it's loaded from CDN, and google analytics.

 == Changelog ==
 = Version 1.0 =